bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/client.md

 No documentation exists.

+# encrypted info of &lt;client&gt; : string

+No documentation exists.

 # evaluationcycle of &lt;client&gt; : evaluation cycle

 Returns an object corresponding to the time it takes to evaluate the content set on the specified BigFix Client.